 - Main Street: From Church Street to Garden Street — both sides (Saturday morning only)

-In the event of inclement weather, the ceremonies will be moved indoors to the Wethersfield High School Gymnasium and will begin at 9 a.m.
+In the event of inclement weather, the ceremonies will be moved indoors to the Webb School at 51 Willow Street and will begin at 9 a.m.
 The latest parade information will be announced on WTIC radio station after 8 a.m. and on the Parks and Recreation Department program information line at (860) 721-2890.
 Information about postponement will be announced on WTIC-FM (96.5) after 8 a.m. and on the Wethersfield Parks & Recreation Information Line at (860) 721-2890.
 An announcement will also be posted in the announcements area of the home page of the town web site.